krgross/st512-course-notes/docs/index.md

 <img src="index_files/figure-html/unnamed-chunk-11-1.png" width="384" style="display: block; margin: auto;" />

-Here is an example of some Q-Q plots that do show strong departures from normality.
-This plot is based on Figure 6.1 of @oehlert2010first.
+Here is an example of some Q-Q plots that do show strong departures from normality.^[This plot is based on Figure 6.1 of @oehlert2010first.]
 <img src="index_files/figure-html/qqexamples-1.png" width="528" style="display: block; margin: auto;" />